Love Story (1981 film)

 Love Story is a 1981 Indian Hindi-language romantic film directed by Rahul Rawail.
-The film stars Rajendra Kumar alongside his son Kumar Gaurav and Vijeta Pandit, both making their film debuts.
-Vidya Sinha, Danny Denzongpa, Amjad Khan and Aruna Irani appear in supporting roles.
+The film stars Rajendra Kumar alongside his son Kumar Gaurav and Vijayta Pandit, both making their film debuts.
+Danny Denzongpa, Vidya Sinha, Amjad Khan and Aruna Irani appear in supporting roles.

-Box Office India called it an "All Time Blockbuster".
+Box Office India declared it a blockbuster.

 Plot

 Vijay Mehra is a wealthy builder and loves Suman, who also loves Vijay.
 Ram Dogra is a civil engineer who loves Suman.
 Ram and Suman were friends in college.

 But Vijay leaves Suman because he feels jealous of Ram and Suman's friendship and marries another girl, and Suman marries Ram, but Vijay's wife dies after giving birth to a baby boy, Bunty, while Suman and Ram welcome a baby girl, Pinky.

 Years later, Bunty and Pinky meet as strangers, Vijay wants Bunty to become a builder with him, but Bunty wants to become a pilot, due to this reason, Bunty leaves home, and Pinky also leaves the home because her father wants her to marry.

 Bunty and Pinky meet again, but Hawaldar Sher Singh, who is assigned the job of finding the missing boy and girl, handcuffs them together, after some the good and bad circumstances, both fall in love with each other, they go somewhere unknown place and build a small cottage and live happily.

 But, not ever after.
-Bobby enters the scene and forcibly takes away Pinky.
+Ram enters the scene and forcibly takes away Pinky.
 Now, Vijay is ready to accept his son's love, but Ram plans to get his daughter married against her wishes.

 Bunty and Pinky run away from home again, but a gang of robbers follow them, suddenly, Vijay and Ram come to save their children and Bunty saves Ram's life.
 Ram changes his mind, and in the end Bunty and Pinky marry.